|Categories||Track and field|

 |First issue||December 1945|

-AW (formerly Athletics Weekly) is a monthly track and field magazine.
-It is published in the United Kingdom by Athletics Weekly Limited and covers news, results, fixtures, coaching and product advice for all aspects of track and field, cross-country, road racing and race walking.
-Between 1945 and 2020, the magazine was called Athletics Weekly and published weekly.
+AW (formerly Athletics Weekly) is a monthly track and field magazine published in the United Kingdom by Athletics Weekly Limited.
+The magazine covers news, results, fixtures, coaching and product advice for all aspects of track and field, cross-country, road racing and race walking.
+Between 1945 and 2020, it was called Athletics Weekly and was published weekly.

 Jimmy Green years (1945 to 1987)

 The magazine was started as a monthly by PW "Jimmy" Green in 1945, with the first few issues produced from the back bedroom of a bungalow in Kent which Green shared with his wife, Pam.

 With post-war paper rationing still in force, Green used a mixture of determination and devilment to launch the first, self-published edition.
 It was numbered Volume II Issue I, but this was a deliberate error to fool the government into thinking the magazine had existed before the war.
 There was, of course, never a Volume I.

 Green was also told by athletics and publishing experts that the idea would never work.
 “I thanked them for their advice and completely ignored it.
 I was pig headed,” said Green.
 Green's magazine went weekly in January 1950, published on Fridays, and has never failed to come out since.

 In 1968, Green (who died in 1998, aged 88) passed the editorship to the enthusiastic and knowledgeable Mel Watman, who in a near-20-year reign steered the title to some success and continued to build its reputation for accuracy and authority.

 Independently published by Kent Art Printers in a distinctive A5, pocket-sized format, the magazine reached its peak of popularity in the mid-1980s - coinciding with the marathon running boom following the first London Marathon in 1981 - selling some 25,000 copies per week.